-4.5.6 Frequently Asked Questions About Dental Claims
+3.5.6 \ Frequently Asked Questions About Dental Claims

-- Q Why is routine dental treatment not a benefit when performed at the same visit as an emergency visit? - A The following are reasons routine dental treatment is not a benefit when performed at the same visit as an emergency visit: - The purpose of an emergency claim is to allow the provider to treat a true emergency without the concern that routine dental procedures may be denied. - Medicaid program policy guidelines do not allow payment for both emergency and routine services to the same provider at the same visit.
+- Q Why is routine dental treatment not a benefit when performed at the same visit as an emergency visit? - A The following are reasons routine dental treatment is not a benefit when performed at the same visit as an emergency visit: - The purpose of an emergency claim is to allow the provider to treat a true emergency without the concern that routine dental procedures may be denied.

+- Medicaid program policy guidelines do not allow payment for both emergency and routine services to the same provider at the same visit.
 True emergency claims process through the audit system correctly when "emergency" is checked on either the paper or electronic claim and the Remarks or Narrative section of the claim form describes the nature of the emergency. - Q Why are some claims for oral exams and emergency exams on the same date for the same client denied? - A Medicaid program policy does not allow claims for an initial oral exam and an emergency exam to be submitted for the same DOS for the same client.
 An emergency exam performed by the same provider in the same six-month time period as an initial exam may be considered for reimbursement only when the claim for the emergency exam indicates it is an emergency and the emergency block is marked and the Remarks or Narrative section is completed.
-If the claim is not marked as an emergency, the claim will be denied. - Q How are orthodontic bracket replacements reimbursed?
-Can the client be charged for bracket replacements? - A The provider must use orthodontic procedure code D8690 to claim reimbursement for bracket replacement.
-Medical necessity must be documented in the client record.
-Payment is subject to retrospective review.
-The client with current Medicaid eligibility must not be charged for bracket replacement.
-If the provider charges the client erroneously, the provider must refund any amount paid by the client. - Q Why could an appeal of a denied claim take a long time? - A An appeal can take a long time if TMHP is required to research the denied claim and determine the reason the claim did not go through the system.
+If the claim is not marked as an emergency, the claim will be denied. - Q Why could an appeal of a denied claim take a long time? - A An appeal can take a long time if TMHP is required to research the denied claim and determine the reason the claim did not go through the system.
 For faster results, providers should submit appeals as soon as possible and not use the entire 120 days allowed to submit the appeal.
 The following are guidelines on filing claims efficiently: - Use R&S Report dates to track filed claims. - File claims electronically through TMHP EDI.
 Electronic claims submission does not allow a claim with an incorrect date to be accepted and processed, which saves time for the provider submitting claims and TMHP in processing claims.
-Call 1-888-863-3638, for more information about TMHP EDI.

-- File claims with the correct information included.
+Call 1-888-863-3638, for more information about TMHP EDI. - File claims with the correct information included.
 Most denied claims result from the omission of dates, signature, or narrative, or incorrect ID numbers such as client Medicaid numbers or provider identifiers. - Q Why are only ten appeals allowed per call? - A There is a limit on appeals per call to allow all providers equal access. - Q Why do reimbursement checks sometimes take a long time to arrive? - A Reimbursement may be delayed if a provider fails to submit claims in a timely manner. - Q Does electronic claims submission result in delayed payment? - A No. Providers who submit claims electronically report faster results than when submitting claims on paper.
 Providers are encouraged to use TMHP EDI for claims submission.